wenzhaojia2000/auction/readme.md

 1. Open `C:\wamp64\bin\php\php7.4.26\php.ini` (Or the equivalent if you installed WAMP somewhere else/use a different version of PHP)
 2. Uncomment `extension=pdo_pgsql` and `extension=pgsql` (around line ~944) by removing the semicolon
 3. Open Application Stack Builder and install PgAgent.
 4. Open PgAdmin 4 and see if there is a "PgAgent Jobs" section under "PostgreSQL 14".
-If not, go to Databases → postgres and right click "postgres", select "Query tool".
-Type "CREATE EXTENSION pgagent;" and execute.
+If not, go to Databases > postgres and right click "postgres", select "Query tool".
+Type "`CREATE EXTENSION pgagent;`" and execute.
 You may have to restart your computer.
-5. Right click "PgAgent Jobs" and click "Create → PgAgent job".
-Add a suitable name.
+5. Right click "PgAgent Jobs" and click "Create > PgAgent job".
+Add a suitable name (eg. "Closes auctions").
 6. Go to "Steps" and click "Add row" (The plus button on the right).
 Then "Edit row" (The pencil icon on the left).
-Add a suitable name.
+Add a suitable name (eg. "Runs close auction PHP script").
 Then click "Batch" under "Type".
 Click the "Code" tab.
-Type in:
+Type in (change if you installed WAMP somewhere else):

 ```
 cd C:\wamp64\www\auction\service
 "C:\wamp64\bin\php\php7.4.26\php.exe" -f close_auctions.php
 ```

-(change if you installed WAMP somewhere else)
-7. Go to "Schedule", add row, edit row, add a suitable name.
+7. Go to "Schedule", add row, edit row, add a suitable name (eg. "Every minute").
 Click the repeat button.
 Under "Minutes", select "Select All".
 Leave all the other fields blank.
 Save.
 Now PgAgent should execute `close_auctions.php` every minute.